lateralblast/guige/README.md

 - Default mode is UEFI with ZFS and LVM install options
 - BIOS ISO does not support ZFS
 - BIOS ISO mode will build installer with only LVM install
+- I've noticed some race conditions in the Ubuntu installer where the installer will crash sometimes and not others, I'm yet to determine what causes this race condition

 Prerequisites
 -------------